Getting started with your first ALPACA game

 ALPACA on Discord

-1. You can use ALPACA for game development without the need to compile C++ code, only using Lua scripting and the Spine editor (Windows only)
+1. You can use ALPACA for game development without compiling C++ code, just using Lua scripting and the Spine editor (Windows only).

 This is the easiest way to work with ALPACA.
-You won't have to mess with C++ compilers and will use a pre-compiled version of ALPACA.
-Unfortunately, this only works on Windows.
+You don't have to deal with C++ compilers and use a precompiled version of ALPACA.
+Unfortunately this only works on Windows.

 1. Get ALPACA for Windows.